Estimating Reciprocal Partition Functions to Enable Design Space Sampling: Discussion

-The more significant concern is that the sampling procedure directly provides an ensemble of decent designs rather than a single optimal design, yet often it is this optimal design that is desired.
+Another concern one might raise is that the sampling procedure directly provides an ensemble of decent designs rather than a single optimal design, yet often it is this optimal design that is desired.
 The situation is analogous with a finite-temperature canonical ensemble returning configurations that differ from the energy minima.
 To discover those minima, it is necessary to quench by progressively lowering the temperature.
-For the design sampling problem that quench is achieved by increasing \(L\), the number of random walkers.
-Figure~\ref{fig:Fig5} shows that ramping up the number of walkers results in a rapid decrease in the chance of sampling a comparatively slow design \(\epsilon > 8\), but the strength of the \(L\) bias needed for practical high-dimensional problems is not clear.
-Whereas it is no more expensive to run a molecular dynamics simulation with a lower temperature, the cost of the design sampling scheme grows with \(L\).
-It remains to be seen whether that cost becomes too prohibitive for more complex problems.
-If so, alternate quenching strategies would be an important future direction.
+For the design sampling problem we showed that quench could be achieved by increasing \(L\), the number of random walkers.
+However, the principal virtue of the method is that it allows one to importance sample design space, not just perform quenches.
+That importance sampling promises insight going beyond the identification of an optimal design.
+For example, it should be possible to assess how many near-optimal designs exist and by how much their performance erodes relative to the optimum.